Whether you have a dwarf citrus tree or an entire grove, there’s one pest that’s both common and highly destructive: plant scale.

 The good news is there’s a staunch ally willing and able to combat the plant scale menace.

 The bad news is that this ally, neem oil, is most often used on smaller plants.

 But, can it defend something as large as a citrus tree from the scale insect pests like armored scales and soft scales?

 With the right application method and a little patience, neem oil can protect your citrus orange tree just as effectively as it protects your garden and houseplants.

 Here’s what you need to know about plant scale insects and using neem oil against an infestation.

-There are hundreds of species of scale, some of which prefer your citrus trees to other plants.
+There are hundreds of scale species, some of which prefer your citrus trees to other plants.

-These tiny insects have piercing mouthparts that puncture the leaves of your tree and extract sap and plant juices.
+These tiny insects have piercing mouthparts that puncture your lemon tree’s leaves and extract sap and plant juices.

 Their excrement contains partially digested sap, known as honeydew.

 This honeydew presents the second threat to your plant.